mot38/postgresHAcluster/README.md

 - host$ vagrant ssh nodec
 - host$ vagrant ssh bart

 For each of these we need to run a manual install file.
-This is to manipulate the install/setup sequence because the ssh key exchange has prerequisites.
+This is to manipulate the install/setup sequence because the ssh key exchange has prerequisites and vagrant works by running the install script in it's entirity before moving on the next box.
 - nodea$ /vagrant/manual_install_master.sh
   The default passwords for root is 'root'
 - nodeb$ /vagrant/manual_install_node.sh